-Language: Level II (Limited knowledge) speaking English is required.
-Level III (good working knowledge) reading/speaking/writing of French is required.
-Proficiency in other indigenous languages (Wolof, Sonikee, Pular, Hassanya and Arabic (Speaking) only is required.
+Language: Level III (good working knowledge) speaking/reading/writing English, French and Arabic required.
 Language skills may be tested.

-Benefits: Locally Employed Staff, including Members of Household (MOHs), locally-resident EFMs and Third-Country Nationals (TCNs), working at the U.S. Mission in Nouakchott, Mauritania may receive a compensation package that may include health, separation, and other benefits.
+Agency Benefits: Locally Employed Staff, including Members of Household (MOHs), and Third-Country Nationals (TCNs), working at the U.S. Mission in Nouakchott, Mauritania may receive a compensation package that may include health, separation, and other benefits.